hms-dbmi/gehlenborglab-website/_projects/visual_consent.md

 grants:

 gallery:
-  sdm.png: 'Data-Driven Visual Consent will aid in shared decision making by allowing patients to take an active role in treatment planning.' consent.png: 'The current surgical informed process has many limitations that may lead to non-beneficial outcomes.' process.png: 'The application utilizes machine learning to calculate risk and renders a visualization based on patient preferences.'
+  sdm.png: 'Data-Driven Visual Consent will aid in shared decision making by allowing patients to take an active role in treatment planning.
+An image of a healthcare provider showing a patient a phone which is annotated with ‘AI’ and ‘Visualization.' consent.png: 'The current surgical informed process has many limitations that may lead to non-beneficial outcomes.' process.png: 'The application utilizes machine learning to calculate risk and renders a visualization based on patient preferences.'
   VisualConsent-ProfileAndRisks.png: 'Specifying the surgery type, patient profile and calculated risks based on that input'